Parents

 This creates two major challenges for parents:

-• It's difficult to know who your teen is interacting with since profiles may not match real identifies
+- It's difficult to know who your teen is interacting with since profiles may not match real identities

 Fortunately, if the device your teen browses Instagram on uses a screen accountability app, you won't have to worry about multiple accounts.